 Smart Farming is an innovative concept that uses modern technology to increase the quantity and quality of agricultural products.
-Farmers in the 21st century have access to Global Position System (GPS), soil scanning, data management, and the Internet-of-Things (IoT) technologies.
+Farmers in the 21st century have access to GPS, soil scanning, data management, and the Internet-of-Things (IoT) technologies.
 By precisely measuring variations within a field and adapting the strategy accordingly, farmers can significantly increase the effectiveness of pesticides and fertilizers and use them more selectively.
 Similarly, using Smart Farming techniques, farmers can better monitor the needs of individual animals and adjust their nutrition correspondingly, thereby preventing disease and enhancing herd health (Schuttelaar & partners, 2017).
 It involves the incorporation of information and communication technologies into machinery, equipment, and sensors for use in agricultural production systems.
+New technologies such as the internet-of-things and cloud computing are expected to advance this development, introducing more robots and artificial intelligence into farming (Pivoto et al., 2018).